jedbarlow/ccm/README.md

 It's best to manage the environment variables per project. `direnv` is a good solution for this.

 ## Development notes
+- 2023-05-25: Noticed that sometimes there are typos in the output from GPT4, for example in one case it generated a method called `iniitalize` instead of `initialize`.
+Probably such cases will become less frequent over time as OpenAI's models improve.
 - 2023-05-24: I'm finding a few pattern emerging as I try out ccm.
 There seem to be three basic kinds of context and two modes of usage.